Bloch groups, algebraic K-theory, units, and Nahm's Conjecture: Introduction

 Then Nahm shows that the element $\xi_A=\sum_{i=1}^r [X_i]$ belongs to $B(\BR\cap\Qbar)$, and his assertion is the following theorem, which we will prove as a consequence of the injectivity statement in Theorem~\ref{thm.R}.

-\begin{theorem}[One direction of Nahm's Conjecture] If the function $\tf_{A,B,C}(\tau)$ is modular for some $A$, $B$ and $C$ as above, then $\xi_A$ vanishes in the Bloch group of $\Qbar$. \end{theorem}
+\begin{theorem}[Nahm's Conjecture] If the function $\tf_{A,B,C}(\tau)$ is modular for some $A$, $B$ and $C$ as above, then $\xi_A$ vanishes in the Bloch group of $\Qbar$. \end{theorem}

-We remark that the vanishing condition can be (and often is) stated by saying that $\xi_A$ is a torsion element in the Bloch group of the smallest real (but in general not totally real) number field containing all the~$X_i$, but when we take the image of this Bloch group in the Bloch group of~$\Qbar$ or~$\BC$, then the torsion vanishes.
+We remark that the vanishing condition can be (and often is) stated by saying that $\xi_A$ is a torsion element in the Bloch group of the smallest real (but in general not totally real) number field containing all the~$X_i$, but when we take the image of this Bloch group in the Bloch group of~$\Qbar$ or~$\BC$, then the torsion vanishes, because~$B(\Qbar)$ and~$B(\BC)$ are uniquely divisible~\cite[Theorem~6.3]{Suslinclosed} and so in particular are torsion free.}